 - Jaclyn Fulop, PT, physical therapist and founder of Exchange Physical Therapy Group

-- Mitch Torres, PT, Mitch Torres, PT, is a physical therapist and lead editor for Knee Force.
+- Mitch Torres, PT, a physical therapist and lead editor for Knee Force

 For example, she explains that when your gluteus medius (one of your butt muscles) is weak, it allows your thighs to rotate and pull inwards, which causes excessive strain around your knee joint.
 And tightness in your vastus lateralis (part of your quadriceps) can pull your kneecap in a wonky direction and damage the cartilage underneath.